sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

 -  Determining what method you will use to measure it.
 Will you use self-report to measure age, ask a parent, or look up an official record?
-If you’re using self-report, how will you phrase the question?
+If you are using self-report, how will you phrase the question?

 -  Defining the set of allowable values that the measurement can take.
-   Note that these values don’t always have to be numerical, though they often are.
+   Note that these values do not always have to be numerical, though they often are.
 When measuring age the values are numerical, but we still need to think carefully about what numbers are allowed.
 Do we want age in years, years and months, days, or hours?
-For other types of measurements (e.g., gender) the values aren’t numerical.
+For other types of measurements (e.g., gender) the values are not numerical.
 But, just as before, we need to think about what values are allowed.
-If we’re asking people to self-report their gender, what options to we allow them to choose between?
+If we are asking people to self-report their gender, what options to we allow them to choose between?
 Is it enough to allow only “male” or “female”?
 Do you need an “other” option?
 Or should we not give people